Goldman Sachs Maintains Natera (NTRA) Buy Recommendation

 What is the Fund Sentiment?

-There are 706 funds or institutions reporting positions in Natera.
-This is an increase of 70 owner(s) or 11.01% in the last quarter.
-Average portfolio weight of all funds dedicated to NTRA is 0.47%, a decrease of 5.52%.
-Total shares owned by institutions decreased in the last three months by 1.81% to 127,967K shares.
-The put/call ratio of NTRA is 1.15, indicating a bearish outlook.
+There are 708 funds or institutions reporting positions in Natera.
+This is an increase of 71 owner(s) or 11.15% in the last quarter.
+Average portfolio weight of all funds dedicated to NTRA is 0.47%, a decrease of 5.28%.
+Total shares owned by institutions decreased in the last three months by 1.09% to 128,142K shares.
+The put/call ratio of NTRA is 0.93, indicating a bullish outlook.

 What are Other Shareholders Doing?